-Effect of 6-benzylaminopurine treatments on postharvest quality and storage life of Jamun (Syzygium cumini Skeels) fruit
+Effect of 6-benzylaminopurine treatments on postharvest quality and storage life of Jamun (SyzygiumcuminiSkeels) fruit

 ABSTRACT

-Syzygium cumini (Skeels.), commonly known as Jamun, Java plum, or black plum, is a bioactive-rich fruit recognized for its high concentrations of antioxidants, vitamins, and phytochemicals, including hydrolysable tannins, flavonoids, anthocyanins, gallic acid, and quercetin.
+Syzygiumcumini (Skeels.), commonly known as Jamun, Java plum, or black plum, is a bioactive-rich fruit recognized for its high concentrations of antioxidants, vitamins, and phytochemicals, including hydrolysable tannins, flavonoids, anthocyanins, gallic acid, and quercetin.
 Despite its nutritional and pharmacological significance, the fruit exhibits a notably short postharvest shelf life of approximately 3–4 days under ambient conditions.
 This rapid perishability hinders effective storage, transportation, and commercialization, often resulting in considerable postharvest losses.
 This study evaluated the impact of 6-benzylaminopurine (BAP) on extending shelf life and preserving the quality of fully ripe fruit under cold storage.
 Fruits were dipped in BAP solutions (0.5, 1.0, and 1.5 mM), air-dried, and stored at 7 ± 1°C in low-density polyethylene (LDPE) bags.
-Two control groups distilled water-treated fruits in open LDPE bags and untreated fruits in sealed LDPE bags were also included.
+Two control groupsdistilled water-treated fruits in open LDPE bags and untreated fruits in sealed LDPE bagswere also included.
 The result demonstrated that the 1.5 mM BAP treatment was most effective, significantly reducing spoilage and maintaining key physicochemical attributes.
 These findings demonstrate the potential of BAP, particularly at 1.5 mM, as a postharvest treatment to enhance storability, reduce losses, and improve the commercial viability of jamun.
 By extending shelf life and minimizing losses, this approach can improve the availability of jamun to consumers and support its commercial viability.
 The results underscore the potential of BAP as a postharvest treatment to address storage challenges for perishable tropical fruits like jamun, contributing to reduced food waste and enhanced marketability.

 Keywords: Jamun, Bio-active compounds, 6-benzylaminopurine, Low-density polyethylene